Ash Mady

 "Organizations must plan to protect critical information from outside intrusions as well as from insiders' malicious or accidental behavioral risks," he said.
 "Organizations, or even individuals, must have in place technical solutions such as intrusion detection, network monitoring systems, disaster recovery, and encryption.
 Also, there must be behavioral controls such as information security policies and security training and awareness programs."

 Mady believes that UNG is leading the way in generating attention about cybersecurity.
-He compiled a new course package for a concentration in cybersecurity, which was available starting in fall 2018.
+He compiled a new course package for a bachelor's degree in cybersecurity, which was available starting in fall 2018.

 "UNG is taking a leading position and working hard to be part of the solution," he said.
 "Structuring the cybersecurity degree programs and the cybersecurity graduate certificate are practical and effective planned steps for UNG to be part of the solution, educating and graduating capable professionals and future leaders who are able to mitigate these cybersecurity threats."